1992 United States Senate elections: Oregon

 Packwood had gone through a divorce in 1991, and his ex-wife threatened to run against him amid mounting concerns about his "eye for the ladies."
 The socially conservative Oregon Citizens Alliance (OCA) was at the apex of its statewide prominence with 1992's anti-gay Measure 9 and its newly formed American Heritage Party (AHP).
 The group endorsed Republican challenger Joe Lutz, who had run against Packwood in the past on a family values platform; but Lutz soon withdrew, announcing a divorce of his own.
 As early as January, the OCA considered backing former gubernatorial candidate Al Mobley as an independent or as a member of the AHP.
 Mobley ultimately decided in mid-August not to run, stating that he could not bear the idea that he might be responsible for causing AuCoin to be elected.
 Packwood's most significant challenge thus came from little-known conservative Medford attorney John DeZell, who campaigned on the family values issue.
 Packwood cruised to victory over DeZell and several other candidates.

 By the end of June, when the recount was complete, AuCoin was nearly out of campaign funds; Packwood entered the general election race with $3.2 million and was ranked sixth nationwide among senators raising funds outside their home state during the 1990–1992 election season.

 AuCoin opposed weakening the Endangered Species Act (ESA) to erase the Northern Spotted Owl's impact on the timber industry, but Packwood (“one of the timber industry’s chief allies,” according to Oregon State University political scientist William Lunch) assailed “environmental extremists” and introduced legislation to convene a presidential cabinet committee to exempt the endangered owl from the ESA.

 In September, Packwood pulled ads that had falsely criticized AuCoin for missing votes while speaking to special interest groups.
 By October, Packwood had raised $8 million, spending $5.4 million more than AuCoin, and leading all Senate incumbents.
 Yet that fall, the two candidates were in a dead heat, with Packwood continuing to criticize AuCoin on attendance, his House bank account and the spotted owl, and AuCoin echoing the campaign of popular Presidential candidate Bill Clinton by accusing Packwood of favoring the wealthy over the middle class.

 The outcome of the bruising race was too close to call on election night, but on the following day, Packwood emerged as the winner with about 52% of the vote to AuCoin's 47.
-In his victory press conference, Packwood endorsed for AuCoin for Secretary of the Interior in the Clinton administration.
+In his victory press conference, Packwood endorsed AuCoin for Secretary of the Interior in the Clinton administration.
 When told of Packwood's comments, AuCoin responded by saying "I think that's real special."